NickNaso/ghostscript4js/README.md

 <a name="acknowledgements"></a>
 ## Acknowledgements

-Thank you to all encourage me every day.
+Thank you to all people that encourage me every day.

 <a name="license"></a>
 ## License